PranavYadu/Sudoku-Solver/README.md

 ## Acknowledgments

 - **OpenCV** – used for image preprocessing and grid detection.
-- **Tesseract OCR** – used for recognizing digits from Sudoku images.
+- **Tesseract OCR** – used for recognising digits from Sudoku images.
 - **Tkinter** – used for building the interactive graphical user interface.
 - **Python** – the core language that powers the solver and algorithm.